-You will receive a formal written notice of the review outcome when the complaint handler has completed their review.
+You will receive a formal written notice of the review outcome when the Case Manager has completed their review.
 This will explain how to request a further review by RMIT Ombuds if you are not satisfied with the review outcome.
 You are unable to request a review from the RMIT Ombuds until you have completed the previous steps.

 If you are not satisfied with the outcome of the internal review of your complaint, you may wish to pursue the matter through the RMIT Ombuds.

 The RMIT Ombuds ensures that RMIT has policies and processes in place to deal with student and staff complaints and that these policies and processes are followed.
 You can only request a review by the RMIT Ombuds if your complaint has been through all the previous steps outlined above.

 The RMIT Ombuds cannot change a decision that has been made; however, the RMIT Ombuds can make recommendations back to the original decision maker.
 The RMIT Ombuds will investigate whether in making a decision or taking an action: